 Rid Your Home of Crap

 I decided I was going to get rid of all of the sugar from my house.
 Why?
-Because I'm a "sugar person" and that's my go-to food for emotional eating (which can be any and all emotion I might add--good or bad).
+Because I’m a “sugar person” and that’s my go-to food for emotional eating (which can be any and all emotion I might add–good or bad).

 I got out a big black garbage bag and I filled it to the brim.
 I was amazed at just how much of the food that was in my kitchen was sugary.
 I was depressing actually.
 I needed to get rid of it or I was going to eat it.
 I knew that.
 I am powerless when it comes to toxic food.
 I accept that and choose to arm myself with as many weapons as I can muster into my arsenal.

-I didn't feel bad throwing it out either, because I knew at that moment that it was either going to be garbage in a landfill or be garbage in my body, so I let go of any guilt about throwing it away that I might have had.
+I didn’t feel bad throwing it out either, because I knew at that moment that it was either going to be garbage in a landfill or be garbage in my body, so I let go of any guilt about throwing it away that I might have had.
 I mean, where would you want garbage to be?
 Your body or the dump?
+It’s safe to say now I know for a fact wheelie bin storage can be helpful.

 It would still be another eighteen months until I was introduced to Volumetric, Nutritarian and Plant-strong eating.
 But I knew very well that there was a connection between processed and/or sugary food and my compulsion to overeat.
 I just didn’t know that there was an antidote to it.